Selection and the Distribution of Female Hourly Wages in the U.S

 \section{Introduction}

-The dramatic increase in earnings inequality in the United States is an intensely studied phenomenon (see, for example, Katz and Murphy 1992, Murphy and Welch 1992, Juhn et al.\ 1993, Katz and Autor 1999, Lee 1999, Lemieux 2006, Autor et al.\ 2008, Acemoglu and Autor 2011, Autor et al.\ 2016, and Murphy and Topel 2016).
-While this literature employs a variety of measures of earnings and inequality and utilizes different data sets, there is general agreement that earnings inequality has greatly increased since the early 1980s.
-As individual earnings reflect both the number of hours worked and the average hourly wage rate, understanding the determinants of each is important for uncovering the sources of earnings inequality.
-This paper examines the sources of changes in the distribution of hourly real wage rates in the United States for 1975 to 2015 while accounting for the drastic changes in employment rates and average annual hours worked which occurred throughout this period.
-To provide a fuller description of the evolution of wages we include all individuals reporting positive annual hours rather than only those working full-time or full-year.
+The dramatic increase in female wage inequality in the United States since the early 1980s (see, for example, Katz and Murphy 1992, Katz and Autor 1999, Lee 1999, Autor et al.\ 2008, Acemoglu and Autor 2011, Autor et al.\ 2016 and Murphy and Topel 2016) has been accompanied by substantial changes in both female employment rates and the distribution of their annual hours of work.
+Given the prominence that accounting for the selection bias (see Heckman 1974, 1979) from employment decisions has played in empirical studies of the determinants of female wages it seems natural to investigate its role in the evolution of wage inequality.
+This paper examines the sources of changes in the distribution of female hourly real wage rates in the United States from 1975 to 2020 while accounting for movements, and individuals' locations, in the annual hours of work distribution.